karataliu/monicake/README.md

 This will install monitoring server only.

 - azuredeployMonitoringAgentByVnet.json
-- azuredeployMonitoringAgentByVnetV2.json
 This will install monitoring agents for given vnet/subnet.
-V2 uses another testing apprach.

 - azuredeployMonitoringAgentByVms.json
 This will install monitoring agents for given Vms.